opendocsg/slw-judgments-backfill/2010_SGHC_188/report.md

 **_Entire agreement clauses_**

 20     The defendants had sought to rely on the entire agreement clauses in the franchise agreements between the plaintiffs and Tradewind.
-The Court of Appeal has observed that “whether or not an entire agreement clause can purport to exclude a claim in misrepresentation remains a matter of some controversy”: _Lee Chee Wei v Tan Hor Peow Victor_ [2007] 3 SLR(R) 537 at [28].
+The Court of Appeal has observed that “whether or not an entire agreement clause can purport to exclude a claim in misrepresentation remains a matter of some controversy”: _Lee Chee Wei v Tan Hor Peow Victor_ <span class="citation">[2007] 3 SLR(R) 537</span> at [28].
 For present purposes it is sufficient for me to confine myself to the following two propositions.

 21     First, since neither RP nor DVH is a party to the franchise agreements between the plaintiffs and Tradewind, they cannot rely on the terms of those agreements.
 Second, and in any event, a person cannot contractually exclude liability for his own fraud: _S Pearson & Son Ltd v Dublin Corporation_ [1907] AC 351 at 353 _per_ Lord Loreburn LC, at 356 _per_ the Earl of Halsbury, and at 362 _per_ Lord James of Hereford.